wallacemariadeandrade/SQLQueriesBuilder/README.md

 # SQLQueriesHelper
-A class library for a programmatic way to write SQL statements.
+A fluent way to write out your SQL statements.